 Resubmissions: A resubmission is considered an application previously reviewed and not funded in prior application cycles.
-An applicant who is unsuccessful in a competition may resubmit the same or similar application only once.
+An applicant who is unsuccessful in a competition may resubmit the same or similar only one additional time.

 Section II- Download Templates & Instructions

 Section III- Enable Other Users to Access this Proposal